Presciient/sql-learning/README.md

 ## Resources
 - [List of learning resources will be added here]

-## Progress Tracking
+## Data bases
-I will update it as I progress through different SQL concepts.
-Each folder contains :
-- Exercises with solutions
-- Explanations of key concepts
-- Technical notes and reflections on what I've learned
+- I will work with 4 differents Data bases that I will put in ressources (yet to be defined) and do 5 to 10 exercices on each known keyword for each data base
+- I will put one exercice as an exemple for each keyword in the designed desk

-## Goals
+## Goal
-My goal is to master fundamental SQL queries as well as building a strong foundation for database management
+My goal is to master fundamental SQL queries as well as building a strong foundation.
+I know that exercices help a lot to remember, so I will practice right after I learn a new keyword This is the plan for now, I'll see how it goes :D

 ---
 *This repository is part of my journey to learn SQL.
 Feel free to explore my progress!*